 WHICH FUNCTIONAL MEDICINE TESTS CAN SHOW ME THE CONDITION OF MY INNER TERRAIN?

-The GI-MAP contains biomarkers for digestion and absorption, inflammation, immune function, parasites, bacteria, viruses, and autoimmune triggers.
-Whether or not you have GI symptoms, this test is essential for determining root causes of illnesses, because the GI tract and all its many functions (digestion of foods, absorption of nutrients, gut lining barrier against toxins, gut-derived immune responses) are so fundamental to health.
+The GI-MAP contains human body biomarkers for digestion and absorption, inflammation, immune function, parasites, bacteria, viruses, and autoimmune triggers.
+Whether or not you have GI symptoms, this test is essential for determining the root causes of illnesses, because the GI tract and all its many functions (digestion of foods, absorption of nutrients, gut lining barrier against toxins, gut-derived immune responses) are so fundamental to health.

 The Great Plains Lab recently expanded this test to cover a whopping 190 food allergens plus candida and yeasts.
 Food sensitivities are pervasive and chip away at our gut immune function.
-Chronic food sensitivities also create a chronic, low-level of inflammation and adrenal stress.
+Chronic food sensitivities also create a chronic, low level of inflammation and adrenal stress.
 This test makes it plain and clear which foods are triggering our immune system, so we can take decisive action in decreasing or eliminating these foods from our diet and focus on healing the gut.

 SIBO – Small Intestine Bacterial Overgrowth Test

 If you experience “baby belly” and significant bloating or discomfort after meals, you may have SIBO.
 This test definitely reveals if you have an overgrowth of bacteria in your small intestine, and differentiates which type of bacteria is overgrown.
-SIBO often leads to inflammation, leaky gut, impaired digestion and absorption of nutrients, weakened intestinal motility which leads to constipation, and increased toxic buildup produced by the bad bacterial overgrowth.
+SIBO often leads to inflammation, leaky gut, impaired digestion and absorption of nutrients, and weakened intestinal motility which leads to constipation and increased toxic buildup produced by the bad bacterial overgrowth.
 (Available for purchase in-office or over the phone)